 Even with their states home to a combined one-fifth of the nation’s uninsured, Scott and Perry wouldn’t work with Obama enthusiastically.
 But as they and other GOP governors weigh the merits of expansion, more may conclude that Brewer is pointing the way.

-This article appears in the Feb.
-9, 2013, edition of National Journal as Pointing the Way.
+This article appears in the February 9, 2013 edition of National Journal Magazine as Pointing the Way.